ankowals/saf/README.md

 After that we can compare content of a table before and after modification using previously privide query.
 Of course it is also possible to use select column1, column2... instead of select * if all we want to do is to compare just selected columns.

-DB connection will be automatically closed in @After hook.
+DB connection will be automatically closed in @After hook (implemented in CustomFormatter plugin).